-The Atmospheric and Computer Science Exploratory Scholars (ACES) Program at UNC Asheville gives students financial support as well as the unique opportunity to conduct ground-breaking research, gain experience teaching at local schools, and receive academic support from peer and faculty mentors.
-Scholarship awards are approximately $6,000 per year, per student, and are sponsored by the National Science Foundation.
+UNC Asheville's Atmospheric and Computer Science Exploratory Scholars (ACES) Program gives students financial support as well as the unique opportunity to conduct ground-breaking research, gain experience teaching at local schools, and receive academic support from peer and faculty mentors.
+Scholarship awards are sponsored by the National Science Foundation, and students can receive up to $6,000 per year, per student.

 ACES will add to the knowledge of the effectiveness of community-based atmospheric science and computer science (A&CS) undergraduate learning experiences by:

-- building cohorts for A&CS students to establish support groups designed to encourage early academic success
+- building cohorts for Atmospheric Sciences and Computer Science students to establish support groups designed to encourage early academic success

 - monitoring student progress through a student management team